Cozy Peach Kitchen

 • Spinach: I use fresh spinach.
 Thawed frozen spinach should work if that's what you have on hand.

-• Artichokes: We use one can of artichoke hearts quartered in brine.
+• Artichokes: We use one can of quartered artichoke hearts in brine.

 • Cashew cream is made with raw unsalted cashews, lemon juice, salt, olive oil, and water.
 It can be made while the pasta cooks or prepped in advance.
+Learn more about cashew cream.

 • Shallots and garlic give a rich, aromatic base.
 Yellow onion can be used if you can't find shallots.